-Hi, Burl here to review a crazy movie from the VHS era – The Kindred!
-I remember seeing this one in the theatre, and once again I had to sneak in because I was apparently too young to witness such graphic sliminess!
-But witness it I did anyway, and as I recall, all it did was make me let loose with a hearty ha ha!
+Hi, Burl here to review a crazy movie from the VHS era: The Kindred!
+I remember seeing this one in the theatre, and of course I had to sneak in because I was apparently too young to witness such graphic sliminess!
+But witness it I did anyway, there in the flickering temple, and, as I recall, all it did was make me let loose with a hearty ha ha!

-The story is as follows: an elderly experimental biologist, Amanda, is dying, and she tells her son, also a scientist, that he must go back to the old family house and dispose of her experiments!
+The story is as follows: an elderly experimental biologist, Amanda, played by Kim Hunter from The 7th Victim, is dying, and she tells her son, also a scientist, that he must go back to the old family house and dispose of her experiments!
 What she doesn’t tell him is that the experiment consists of a big slimy guy with tentacles, bug eyes and fish-teeth!
 Also, an evil doctor played by The Pawnbroker himself, Rod Steiger, wants to get his hands on the creature, along with all the other little rubber creatures who live in the house too!

-So John, the son, takes a bunch of his associates and his girlfriend, along with a British lady who’s into experimentation herself, up to the house to go through and dispose of the experiments!
+So John, the son, takes a bunch of his associates and his girlfriend, Talia Balsam from The Supernaturals, along with a British lady who’s into fish experimentation herself, up to the house to go through and dispose of the experiments!
+(The British lady is played by Amanda Pays, who would grapple with fish mutations again in Leviathan, ha ha!)
 Well, soon enough there are tentacles whipping around and people getting attacked, and one character turns out to be a fish monster!
 I’m not kidding, she grows gills and everything!
 And as I mentioned before, there’s an awful lot of goo that gets sprayed around, much of it onto The Pawnbroker’s hat!

 I should note that there is an actor in the movie named Bunki Z!
 I wasn’t sure who Bunki Z played, or whether Bunki was a man or lady, but it was a nice surprise in the opening credits!
 I’m assuming, though, that Bunki gets some slime on him/her at some point in the movie, because pretty much everyone does, so I award this movie a fulsome ha ha! and two slime-covered Bunki Zs!